PaulOberm/website/content/en/docs/kyverno-cli/assertion-trees.md

 Kyverno 1.12 introduced assertion trees support in the `test` command.

 The purpose of assertion trees is to offer more flexibility than the traditional syntax in `results`.
 Similarily they are defined in the `kyverno-test.yaml`.
+The [sync-secret policy](https://kyverno.io/policies/other/sync-secrets/sync-secrets/) is expected in the above example.

 Assertion trees reside under the `checks` stanza as shown in the example below: